 used to query the current priority assigned to the event source

-errno-style error code.
+return a negative errno-style error code.

 These APIs are implemented as a shared